anuran-roy/cppchain/README.md

 # CPPChain

-A simple C++ implementation of an elementary form of blockchain, built from scratch.
+A demo of an elementary form of blockchain in C++, built from scratch.

 ## Features

 -  User creation
 -  Proof-of-Work algorithm implementation
 -  Smart Contract Capability

 ### User Creation